California State Alzheimer’s Plan Overview

 In 2008, the California Legislature passed Senate Bill 491 calling for the development of a state plan.
 Under the direction of the California Alzheimer’s Disease and Related Disorders Advisory Committee, established within the California Health and Human Services Agency, a task force was created including representatives from state agencies, community organizations, underrepresented communities, and academia as well as health care providers, caregivers, and individuals living with the dementia.
 After incorporating public feedback to address California’s culturally diverse population, the task force published California’s State Plan for Alzheimer’s Disease: An Action Plan for 2011-2021.

-People living with Alzheimer’s and other dementia have unique needs that often make care delivery, communication and interaction more challenging and demanding.
-Unfortunately, California does not have dementia training standards for law enforcement.
-Without proper training on how to recognize the signs of dementia and how to effectively communicate with people living with dementia, situations may escalate quickly with potentially dangerous consequences.
+Law enforcement officers are critical to the health and safety of people living with dementia and are often the first to observe instances of abuse and neglect.
+Without proper training on how to recognize the signs of dementia and how to effectively communicate with people living with dementia, however, situations may escalate quickly with potentially dangerous consequences.
 Thankfully, progress is being made in San Mateo and Los Angeles, where dementia training has been adopted and implemented.
-The Alzheimer’s Association is urging California legislators to expand this type of dementia-specific training to all parts of the state.
+The Alzheimer’s Association and advocates urge state lawmakers to support Assembly Bill 21, which will require law enforcement officers in all parts of the state to receive dementia-specific training.

 Sign Up to Learn About Advocacy Opportunities in California